CodeURJC-DAW-2020-21/webapp6/README.md

    2. Once it's installed, proceed to open the *shell*.
    3. Position yourself in the *Docker folder* from the proyect.
    4. If you're using Mac or Windows you have to write: *docker-compose up --build -d*
-   5. Then write in your explorer: *https://localhost:8443/* and you'll see the website.
+   5. Then, write in your explorer: *https://localhost:8443/* and you'll see the website.

 ### **Docker image documentation:**
    1. First, it's needed the Docker installation and a docker account.